lwsjs/local-web-server/README.md

 * Modular, extensible and easy to personalise.
 Create, share and consume only plugins which match your requirements.
 * Powerful, extensible command-line interface (add your own commands and options)
-* HTTP, HTTPS and experimental HTTP2 support
+* HTTP, HTTPS and HTTP2 support (HTTP2 requires node v8.4.0 or above)
 * URL Rewriting to local or remote destinations
 * Single Page Application support
 * Response mocking